THE AMAZING 2001 FLOOD!

 |

-Gary wasn't alone in this decision.
+to return.
 Many SSQQ students tried to

 leave only to return 15 or 20 minutes later shaking their heads

 in frustration.
-All the time I just sat on the couch in the TV
+All the time I just sat on the couch in

-room watching Channel 2.
 Brian White and Ann Bush, SSQQ

 instructors, made their move at midnight only to return soon